Complications of contact dermatitis

 Contact dermatitis (CD) is usually a localized rash that clears up in two to three weeks.
-However, sometimes it can be persistent or severe.
-Occasionally, it can become widespread.
-Rarely, it will lead to other complications.
+However, sometimes it can be persistent or severe, and occasionally can become widespread.
+In rare cases, it can lead to other complications.

 When the itching and irritation of contact dermatitis are severe and persistent, the following complications may arise:

 Skin that is moist from oozing or open from irritation or scratching is susceptible to infection from bacteria and fungi.
 The most common types of infection are staphylococcus and streptococcus.
 These can lead to a condition called impetigo.
 This is a highly contagious skin infection.
 Most infections can be treated with antibiotics or antifungal medication.

 Scratching can make your skin even itchier.
 This can lead to chronic scratching and scaling.
 As a result, the skin may become thick, discolored, and leathery.
 Treatments include corticosteroid creams, anti-itch medications, and anti-anxiety drugs.

 Cellulitis is a bacterial infection of the skin.
 It’s most often caused by streptococcus or staphylococcus bacteria.
 The symptoms of cellulitis include fever, redness, and pain in the affected area.
 Other symptoms include red streaks in the skin, chills, and aches.
 If you have a weakened immune system, cellulitis can be life-threatening.
 Be sure to call your doctor if you have any of these symptoms.
 Your doctor will usually prescribe oral antibiotics to treat cellulitis.